AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/access-notebook-data.md

 ### Write to a dataset in Python {#write-python}

-In order to write to a dataset in your JupyterLab notebook, select the Data tab in the left-navigation of JupyterLab.
-The **Datasets** and **Schemas** directories appear.
-Select Datasets and right-click, then select the **[!UICONTROL Write Data in Notebook]** option from the dropdown menu on the dataset you wish to use.
+In order to write to a dataset in your JupyterLab notebook, select the Data icon tab (highlighted below) in the left-navigation of JupyterLab.
+The **[!UICONTROL Datasets]** and **[!UICONTROL Schemas]** directories appear.
+Select **[!UICONTROL Datasets]** and right-click, then select the **[!UICONTROL Write Data in Notebook]** option from the dropdown menu on the dataset you wish to use.
 An executable code entry appears at the bottom of your notebook.

 ![](../images/jupyterlab/data-access/write-dataset.png)

 - Use **[!UICONTROL Write Data in Notebook]** to generate a write cell with your selected dataset.
 - Use **[!UICONTROL Explore Data in Notebook]** to generate a read cell with your selected dataset.
-- use **[!UICONTROL Query Data in Notebook]** to generate a basic query cell with your selected dataset.
+- Use **[!UICONTROL Query Data in Notebook]** to generate a basic query cell with your selected dataset.

 Alternatively ,you can copy and paste the following code cell.
 Replace both the `{DATASET_ID}` and `{PANDA_DATAFRAME}`.